-- Colleges and/or departments should expect to offer the course on an annual basis, though it is possible that the faculty member teaching the course will change.
+Colleges and/or departments should expect to offer the course on an annual basis, though it is possible that the faculty member teaching the course will change.

-- Faculty will be responsible for submitting a course approval request to the University Curriculum Committee through their respective department and college, and/or if applicable, a course approval request to obtain a General Education international-course designation (N).
+Faculty will be responsible for submitting a course approval request to the University Curriculum Committee through their respective department and college, and/or if applicable, a course approval request to obtain a General Education international-course designation (N).

-- Spring proposal deadline: 2 April 2018
+Spring proposal deadline: Monday, 1 April 2019

-Proposal decisions will be announced by Monday, 16 April 2018
+Proposal decisions will be announced by Monday, 15 April 2019

 Awarded faculty must meet with Undergraduate Academic Programs to review grant requirements.
 As indicated, course instruction should begin within three semesters.

 - Completed proposal application form, with endorsements

-- Brief faculty bio or cv (1 page), including relevant international experience, other regularly taught courses, and relevant recent publications or research projects.
+- Brief faculty bio or CV (1 page), including relevant international experience, other regularly taught courses, and relevant recent publications or research projects.